certainlives/certainlives.github.io/_gallery/installation.markdown

 some documents (2023)

-Stuck at the Office (2023)
+Stuck at the Office [evil dentist] (2023)

-<i> Our first program “Stuck at the Office” involved a durational installation and performance piece wherein two musicians navigated the cubicles and water coolers of an unused office space.
+<i> our first program “Stuck at the Office” involved a durational installation and performance piece wherein two musicians navigated the cubicles and water coolers of an unused office space.
 The durational aspect of the performance transformed the mundane office into a space for community formation through asking audience members to engage with one another and with sound sculptures prepared by evil dentist. </i>

 The Never-Ending Break Room [evil dentist] (2023)